Admissions:+34 918257503

 Depending on the country in which you expect to develop your professional practice, you may find specific regulatory regimes (e.g., tasks and activities and/or regulated titles, like is the case of clinical and health psychology in Spain).

 The degree in Psychology is usually a four-year program with different plans of studies depending on the university to which it belongs.
 Those who want to work in applied settings such as psychological therapy will generally need to complete a graduate program and get a master's degree in psychology.
 A master's degree in psychology typically takes two to three years to complete and may require an additional 2-3 years of supervised experience or internship before they can get licensed.
-Doctoral degrees in psychology, highly specialised and research oriented, can take an additional four to seven years to complete beyond a master’s degree.
+Doctoral degrees in psychology, highly specialised and research oriented, can take an additional three or four years to complete beyond a master’s degree.
 These time estimates are general and may vary depending on the specific program, institution, and its location.

 You can study a psychology degree at colleges and universities, in both public and private universities.
 You can also study a psychology degree online from a few universities and colleges, which can be a great option if you are unable to attend on-campus classes or prefer online learning.